rwbrennan/TCI/README.md

 ## HOW TO USE IT

-To setup the activity, the instructor creates an input file, 'Input-Parameters.txt', that contains the concepts that will be used to develop the concept map.
-Each concept can contain multiple words and must be separated by a carriage return.
-The instructor also selects the number of concept levels for the concept map using the _Levels_ slider.
+To setup the activity, the instructor creates an input file, 'Input-Parameters.txt', that contains the concept question and the concepts that will be used to develop the concept map.
+The structure of 'Input-Parameters.txt' is as follows:

+1. Concept Question
+2. Concept #1
+3. Concept #2
+4. ...

-When SETUP is pressed, the levels (shown by grey horizontal bars) and the concepts are placed on the screen.
+When SETUP is pressed, the levels (defined using the _Levels_ slider, shown by grey horizontal bars) and the concepts are placed on the screen.
 The concepts are arranged vertically on the world view in the order that they are listed in Input-Parameters.txt.
+As well, they are listed in the output area (under 'Concept List:').
+The number of levels can be changed by clicking "Clear Grid", selecting a new number of levels, then clicking "Draw Grid".

 * Instructor (server) View: The concepts are listed vertically in the centre of the world view.
 * Student (client) View: Initially, the individual student concepts are hidden; once the student clicks on the world view, concepts are listed vertically to the right of the world view.